Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 First, you need to create a Zapier account if you don’t have one already.
 They have both free and paid plans.

-Once you authenticate this app, you can then customize the action further by pulling in dynamic text and fields.
+Once you authenticate this app, you can customize the action further by pulling in dynamic text and fields.

-Then, you have the option to test the zap to make sure it works correctly.
+Lastly, you have the option to test the zap to make sure it works correctly.

 With more than 2,000 apps that work with Zapier, there is no shortage of manual processes and repetitive tasks that you can automate.